murundb/murundb.github.io/docs/estimation_theory/probability_theory/random_variables/discrete_random_variables.md

 | ----- | --------------------------------------- |
 |  Prob | $p_1, \ p_2, \ \ldots, \ p_n, \ \ldots$ |

 Note that the discrete random variables can have an infinite number of realizations, as long as the infinite sum of the probabilities converges to 1.
-The PDF for discrete random variables is also called the **probability pass function** (PMF).
+The PDF for discrete random variables is also called the **probability mass function** (PMF).

-## Discrete RV - Cumulative Distribution Function
+## Cumulative Distribution Function

 The cumulative distribution function (CDF):